gSchool/ada-CS-Fundamentals-Internship/08-graphs/02-graphs-algorithms.md

 ## Summary

 In this lesson we have looked at the Graph data structure.
-A graph is a collection of `nodes` and the connections between nodes called `edges`.
+A graph is a collection of `nodes` and the connections between nodes are called `edges`.
 Binary search trees and linked lists are both subsets of graphs.

 Here are some other facts about graphs:
 - A graph can have both unweighted and weighted edges.
 In a weighted graph, each connection is assigned a cost or weight.